 - Heat a non-stick frying pan over medium heat.
 Spread the sugar evenly into the pan and cook until the sugar is melted and it is golden brown, then leave to simmer.

 - Add the butter stirring with a wooden spoon.
 Remove from the heat and add 2 tbsp of water stirring very well to keep the caramel fluid.

 - Place the figs with the half upside up into the caramel sauce.
 Put back over low heat for 10 minutes.
 Baste the top of the figs with the caramel, and leave to cool in the pan.

 - Wash and wipe dry the figs. Take off the tip and cut into 4 wedges.
 Then, put them into a non-stick saucepan.

-- Cook over a low heat for about 10/15 minutes untill the figs are soft.
+- Cook over low heat for about 10/15 minutes until the figs are soft.

-- Add the sugar and simmer for about 50 minutes stirring occasionaly until thickened.
+- Add the sugar and simmer for about 50 minutes stirring occasionally until thickened.

-- Pour the hot jam into the sterilised jars, then put the lid on and close well, and turn the jars upside down.
+- Pour the hot jam into the sterilized jars, then put the lid on and close well, and turn the jars upside down.